-We remind issuers that, in accordance with subsection 5.3(2) of NP 43-201, Staff may apply long form timing where a proposed distribution by way of short form prospectus is too complex to be reviewed adequately within the short form prospectus time periods.
+We would like to remind issuers that short form eligibility is premised on the issuer having filed all requisite periodic and timely disclosure documents.
+We remind issuers that, in accordance with subsection 5.3(2) of NP 43-201, staff may apply long form timing where a proposed distribution by way of short form prospectus is too complex to be reviewed adequately within the short form prospectus time periods.
 This may occur in the following situations, among others:

 - The issuer is proposing or has recently completed a significant acquisition of an issuer or business or property and the issuer is filing a significant amount of new material at the time of filing.
-The acquired company in this case is often the main operating business of the issuer. - The issuer is proposing, or has recently completed, a significant restructuring, amalgamation or takeover. - The issuer's CD record appears to be deficient in a material respect. - The offering is otherwise novel or complex.
+The acquired company in this case is often the main operating business of the issuer. - The issuer is proposing, or has recently completed, a significant restructuring, amalgamation or takeover. - The issuer's CD record appears to be deficient in material respect. - The offering is otherwise novel or complex.